-If you switch to a standard meter, make sure you're on the best tariff, and take regular meter readings for accurate bills.
+If you switch to a standard meter, make sure you take regular meter readings for accurate bills.
 If you can't change to a standard meter, shop around to make sure you're on the best prepayment meter tariff.

 There's a cap on the price of energy if you're on a prepayment meter or if you're on a standard meter and have a certain tariff.
-The amount you pay per unit of energy is capped, but your bills can go up or down depending on the amount of energy you use.
+The amount you pay per unit of energy is capped, but your bills can go up or down depending on how much energy you use.